What’s Better for Backup Storage Cloud or Local?

 Cloud storage pros

-1. Accessibility: Cloud storage provides access to data from any location with an internet connection.
-This capability is particularly beneficial for businesses with remote teams or individuals who need to retrieve files while traveling.
+- Accessibility: Cloud storage allows access to data from anywhere with an internet connection.
+This is especially useful for businesses with remote teams or individuals who need to access files while traveling.

 Cloud storage cons